Why do we throw away time as if it will last forever…?

 We waste so much of our finite time on earth doing things we don’t even enjoy.
-We watch TV and scroll through pictures and videos on social media, dreaming about the lives of people we’ve never even met.
+We watch TV and scroll through pictures and videos on social media, we spend our days watching porn with women we’ll never meet, and dream about the lives of people we don’t know.
 Do you actually like doing those things?

 There is a better way.
 We have such limited time – but unlimited curiosity.
 We must use that curiosity as our guide to find our path and purpose in life, and to go after it fully, with every ounce of focus and drive inside of us.

 Life can feel like a heavyweight sometimes – which is why we need to face it with the same intensity we bring to our last rep at the gym, bearing all the weight against us as we fight voraciously to lift it up with our last ounce of breath.